rya-sge/access-denied/_posts/2026-09-02-hyperliquid-improvement-proposals-hip-1-to-hip-4.md

 ## Conclusion

 The four HIPs are not versions of one another.
-HIP-1 is an asset plus a venue, priced by auction and finished at genesis.
-HIP-2 is a market-making strategy with no operator, no keeper and no admin key, which is why it is the only one with nothing to slash.
-HIP-3 hands a bonded deployer the whole HyperCore risk engine and polices what they do with it afterwards.
-HIP-4 adds an instrument whose collateralisation is exact by construction, which is what lets it dispense with leverage and liquidation entirely.
+They differ in what a deployer still controls once the market is live, which runs from nothing at all under HIP-2, through a fee share that can only fall under HIP-1, to a bonded party publishing oracle prices under HIP-3 and settling markets under HIP-4.

 What connects them is the substitution of a price for an approval, and of a burned bond for a compensation fund.
 A deployer buys entry at auction or posts stake, operates without asking anyone, and answers to a stake-weighted vote if the operation damages the protocol.
 For a user or an integrator, the practical reading is that the protections are ex ante: the deployer's incentive not to be slashed, the eligibility standards validators enforce before cross margin is enabled, and the collateralisation arithmetic in HIP-4.
 There is no rung below those where losses are made whole.